KnapsackPro/knapsack-pro-cypress/README.md

 [![CircleCI](https://circleci.com/gh/KnapsackPro/knapsack-pro-cypress.svg?style=svg)](https://circleci.com/gh/KnapsackPro/knapsack-pro-cypress)

-`@knapsack-pro/cypress` is JS npm package to run your E2E tests with [Cypress.io](https://www.cypress.io) test runner with optimal test suite parallelisation using [KnapsackPro.com](https://knapsackpro.com).
+`@knapsack-pro/cypress` runs your E2E tests with [Cypress.io](https://www.cypress.io) test runner and does dynamic tests allocation across parallel CI nodes using [KnapsackPro.com](https://knapsackpro.com) Queue Mode to provide the fastest CI build time (optimal test suite timing).

-We use Knapsack Pro Queue Mode.
-Learn more in the video [how to run tests with dynamic test suite split](https://youtu.be/hUEB1XDKEFY) thanks to Queue Mode.
+Learn about Knapsack Pro Queue Mode in the video [how to run tests with dynamic test suite split](https://youtu.be/hUEB1XDKEFY) and learn what CI problems can be solved thanks to it.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->